-A small group of villagers got together to do something to protect the colony of New Zealand dotterel (Charadrius obscurus) which live on the tip of the Maketu Spit.
+In 2008 a small group of villagers got together to do something to protect the colony of New Zealand dotterel (Charadrius obscurus) which live on the tip of the Maketu Spit.
 In the first season we had little opportunity to do more than erect a simple fence and ask people to stay out of the nesting area.

 We quickly realised that protecting the dotterel alone was not really an option, and that we needed to implement a much wider plan to help restore the ecological integrity of the spit.
 This would ensure that not just the dotterel were secure, but all the other native animals and plants that make up the natural ecosystem.

 In our second year of operation we started a pest control programme to get rid of the unwanted, introduced mammals, and also to remove the introduced plant species that were invading the spit and changing its nature.
-Chief among these are pampas grass, gorse, radiata pine, boxthorn and tree lupin.
-During the winter of 2009 we started running working bees on the spit collecting an enormous amount of rubbish and starting the removal of pampas and gorse.
+Chief among these were pampas grass, gorse, radiata pine, boxthorn and tree lupin.
+During the winter of 2009 we started running working bees on the spit collecting an enormous amount of rubbish and started the removal of pampas and gorse.

 Two new signs were created in October 2012 depicting the ecology of the spit and MOWS work.
 One is situated at the monument reserve by the Maketu surf club and the other at the Kaituna cut carpark.

-Following a “Big Dessert Night” for Earth Hour organised by Envirohub Bay of Plenty, local community members made the pledge to start restoring Newdicks Beach.
+In 2013, following a “Big Dessert Night” for Earth Hour organised by Envirohub Bay of Plenty, local community members made the pledge to start restoring Newdicks Beach.
 We started by removing invasive weeds and creating a new sand dune in front of the car park, to help protect it from further erosion.